buley/personal/src/content/stress.md

 - Intensity correlates with urgency
 - Pattern recognition reveals root causes
 - Response should match the signal

+> *"You must do the thing you think you cannot do." — Eleanor Roosevelt*

 **Essential Truth:**
 Stress isn't the enemy—ignorance is.
 Every stress signal contains valuable information about what needs to change.